Oric (computer): Clones

 The Atmos was licensed in Yugoslavia and sold as Nova 64.
 The clones were Atmos-based, the only difference being the logo indicating ORIC NOVA 64 instead of Oric Atmos 48K.
 This is to indicate the installed 64 KB of RAM – which was also true of the Atmos –, 16 KB of which is masked in both by the ROM at startup, leaving 48 KB to work with the BASIC language.

 In Bulgaria, the Atmos clone was named Pravetz 8D and produced between 1985 and 1991.
 The Pravetz is entirely hardware and software compatible with the Oric Atmos.
 The biggest change on the hardware side is the larger white case that hosts a comfortable mechanical keyboard and an integrated power supply.
-The BASIC ROM has been patched to host both a Western European and Cyrillic alphabet – the upper case character set produces Western European characters, while lower case gives Cyrillic letters.
+The BASIC ROM has been patched to host both a Latin and Cyrillic alphabet – the upper case character set produces Western European characters, while lower case gives Cyrillic letters.
 In order to ease the use of the two alphabets, the Pravetz 8D is fitted with a Caps Lock key.
 A Disk II compatible interface and a custom DOS, called DOS-8D, were created in 1987–88 by Borislav Zahariev.